goldbergjeffrey/mydocs/identity-management/identity-provider-settings-deepdive.md

 ---
-title: Authentication with OpenID Connect and Qlik Enterprise SaaS
+title: OpenID Connect configuration in Qlik Cloud Services - Explained
 description: A detailed explanation of the configuration settings for identity providers in Qlik Cloud Services Enterprise SaaS
 categories: Blogs
 type: Blog